 4. Length of storage for your information

 We will only retain your personal information for as long as is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting obligations.
 For example, we may need to retain some of your personal information for legal reasons, for a period of 7 years after you have made a purchase from us.
 Longer retention periods may apply to archives of published scientific papers or in relation to intellectual property rights where a transfer or permission could continue to be valid for many years.
+We may retain recordings of workshops or other events for longer than 7 years where there is still a purpose for retaining the recording.
+For example, when the topic of the workshop is still of importance to the scientific community.

 We may also store your personal information for as long as necessary to complete any purchase or transaction enquiry with you.
 Where a transaction is aborted, we will normally store relevant information for at least one year following the last recorded interaction between the parties involved (unless a longer retention period applies in line with our document retention practices).